-In a recent Instagram poll, we discovered that many of you are completely new to using oils in your skincare routine!
+In a recent Instagram poll, we discovered that many of you are completely new to using oils in your skincare routine.

 We get it!
 For a lot of people, using oils is a scary and counter-intuitive concept.
 Trust me, I started from the beginning too.
-Prior to discovering all the benefits of oils, I exclusively searched for “oil-free” claims on skincare labels.
+Prior to discovering all of the benefits of oils, I exclusively searched for “oil-free” claims on skincare labels.
 Over the course of many years, I discovered that many oil-free products weren't actually helping to heal my acne-prone skin…they were actually making my skin more sensitive and irritated!

-That’s why in this post, we want to address two key questions:
+That’s why, in this post, we want to address two key questions:

 First, let’s talk about the why.

 Why switch to oil-based skincare?

 The ideal pH-level for our skin should be around 5-6 (slightly acidic).
 Washing your face with traditional cleansers may strip your skin of its natural oils and protecting acid mantle, making our skin’s pH-levels too alkaline (pH-level over 7).
 This over-dryness stimulates the oil glands to produce more sebum, leading to extra oily or clogged skin.
 This can also leave skin more vulnerable to environmental stressors.

 Using an oil cleanser leaves the pH-level of our skin undisturbed.
 The oils help pull out impurities while still protecting our acid mantle.
 You’ll cleanse your face of all the bad stuff, stay hydrated, and keep all the good oils that you’re producing all on your own.